sapegin/tamia/modules/modal/Readme.md

 ### open.modal.tamia

-Fire this event on `.modal` DOM node to open popup.
+Fire this event on `.modal` DOM element to open popup.

 ### close.modal.tamia

-Fire this event on `.modal` DOM node to close popup.
+Fire this event on `.modal` DOM element to close popup.

 ### commit.modal.tamia